tariqajyusuf/fidesdocs/pages/docs/enterprise/datamasking.md

 ### Accuracy modes
 The NLP service provides four accuracy modes to use when processing input text.
 The supported modes are `fast`, `standard`, `standard_high` and `high`.

-These modes allow for tradeoffs between throughput (speed) and model accuracy, with `fast` being the fastest mode and `high` being the most accurate mode.
+These modes allow for trade-offs between throughput (speed) and model accuracy, with `fast` being the fastest mode and `high` being the most accurate mode.

 If no accuracy mode is specified, the accuracy mode will default to `fast` when `multilingual` is set to `true`.
 Otherwise, the default accuracy mode is `standard`.